 In efforts to enhance its corporate governance, the Board appoints its members to chair the following committees:

-The human resource & finance committee assists the Board in fulfilling its responsibilities with respect to the human resource and finances required to achieve CFS’s corporate objectives.
+The Finance committee assists the Board in fulfilling its responsibilities with respect to finances required to achieve CFS’s corporate objectives.

-The key duty of the programmes & grants committee is to ensure that CFS establishes strategic directions and procedures for its programmes, grantmaking policies as well as evaluation of grant requests.
-The committee also reviews, evaluates and recommends grant proposals to donors, and works with the management team to identify new or existing community gaps, gather research and develop new programme areas.
+The key duty of the Programmes & Grants committee is to ensure that CFS establishes strategic directions and procedures for its programmes, grantmaking policies as well as evaluation of grant requests.
+The committee reviews, evaluates and recommends grant proposals to donors, and works with the management team to identify new or existing community gaps, gather research and develop new programme areas.
 The committee also ensures that supported programmes are aligned with CFS’s mandate and donor intent.